All Collections

 Classification of Staff

-To add an employee’s Employment Typer and Classification/ Level, go to Workforce > Staff > (Employee Name) > Payroll > Under Industry Award select the tags that are applicable to the employee, as below:
+To add an employee’s Employment Type and Classification/ Level, go to Time & Attendance > Staff > (Employee Name) > Pay Conditions > Under Industry Award select the Award applicable to the employee, as below:

 • Full Time